nluong9/amazon-cognito-domain-distribution/README.md

 ### Behvaior
 Here are the Route 53 behaviors of this custom resource on each CloudFormation event.
 These only apply if the `CreateRecord` parameter is `true`.
 In all 3 event types, this resource will first get the DNS name of the CloudFormation distribution backing your Cognito User Pool domain and return it as an output attribute.
-- `CREATE`
+- Stack `CREATE`
   1. Creates a new Route 53 Record Set (A Record) which will alias your custom domain against this distribution.
-- `UPDATE`
+- Stack `UPDATE`
-  1. Compares the existing record with the new DNS name.
+  1. Ccompares the existing record with the new DNS name.
-  2. No operation is performed if they are the same.
+  2. If the records are the same, no operation is performed.
-  3. If they are the same, the existing record is deleted and a new record is created.
+  3. If they are different, the old record is deleted, and the new record is created.
+A record `UPSERT` is not done because a different hosted zone can be provided.
-- `DELETE`
+- Stack `DELETE`
-  1. Check for existing record matching the provided parameters and deletes the existing Route 53 Record Set (A Record).
+  1. Check for an existing record matching the provided parameters and delete it.
-  2. Note: You create any traffic policies, this resource will not delete them.
-If you do not want to continue paying ($50/month) for the policies, remember to delete them.
+  2. Note: You create any traffic policy records, this resource will not delete them.
+If you do not want to continue paying ($50/month) for the policy records, remember to delete them.

 ### Return Values
 #### Fn::GetAtt